lynchcm/MicroHugo/content/resource-centre/networking-on-linkedin/Common LinkedIn Profile Mistakes.md

 +++
 article_h1 = "Are You Making These Common LinkedIn Profile Mistakes?" article_image = "/uploads/matrix.jpg"
-article_summary = "The idea of getting your own site can seem pretty daunting.
-From jargon busting common website terms to helping you decide whether your business needs a website, here’s what you need to know about taking your business online." layout = "article" order = 1 sitemap_exclude = true
+article_summary = "Still using your job title as your tagline?
+Know which parts of your profile are visible to recruiters?
+Use our LinkedIn profile evaluation matrix to quickly figure out which parts of your profile are letting you down." layout = "article" order = 1 sitemap_exclude = true